madetech/handbook/roles/business_development_representative.md

 ## Salary

-This role has a salary of £25-35k OTE depending on experience.
+This role has a salary of £25-35k basic with OTE depending on experience.

 ## Expectations